wuweiweiwu/qwop-thesis/readme.md

 `game_detector.py` contains the code that is used to get the score and game state (end). currently working on dynamic prediction of where the game box is

-## you have to specify the game box and score box in game_detector.py
+### you have to specify the game box and score box in game_detector.py

+### am also working on other ways to encode the genomes

+currently it is encoded as a sequence of letters from a-p where 'a' is holding all 4 buttons down to where 'p' is not holding any buttons down. there is a total of 16 combinations.

+### example running

 ![alt text](screen.png "example run")